xmayeur/pdf-merge/README.md

-# PDF SCAN MERGE
+# PDF  MERGE

-This script allows to combine into a single PDF document the result of the scan of a double sided document, when the scanner has not option to scan both faces.
+This script allows combining multiple PDF files into a single PDF document

+There are two basic alternatives:

+### 1- Append merge (option -a)

+Files are simply append one after each others

+Usage:

+    pdf-merge -a file1.pdf file2.pdf file3.pdf

+or

+    pdf-merge -a file_pattern*.pdf

+### 2- Combined merge (two files only, option -c)

+Files are combined, each page of the second document is added after each corresponding page of the first one.

-The user have to scan the odd pages, then the even pages into two separate batches, then combine both using this tool.
+This is essentially used to recombine into a single document the consecutive scans of all odd, then all even pages stored into two separate documents.
+This is the case when a scanner is not able to perform double-face scan operation.

 Of course, when the user starts scanning the even pages, he will scan the document by flipping the stack of pages, therefore the stack shows even pages in reverse order, from the last page to the first one.